aridjayarecipes/cutesrecipes.web.app/content/post/2139-steps-to-make-favorite-pumpkin-mont-blanc-cake-squash-cake.md

 - "Strain it with a flour sifter."
 - "【Cream】Add granulated sugar to heavy cream.
 Whip it to soft-peak stage.
 Add rum and vanilla essence and mix well."
 - "【Assemble Mont Blanc.】Squeeze a small amount of whipped cream on the dacquoise.
 Place one pumpkin glace on it.
 Then squeeze the whipped cream to a dome shape."
 - "Smooth the side of the whipped cream with a spatula.
 Squeeze the pumpkin cream around the whipped cream.
 Put 2 pumpkin seeds on the top.
-It's all done!"
+It&#39;s all done!"
 categories:
 - Recipe
 tags: